cmgriffing/neovim-docs-web/apps/docs/src/pages/en/usr/usr_26.md

 The CTRL-X command does subtraction in a similar way.

-The behavior of CTRL-A and CTRL-X depends on the value of ['nrformats'](#'nrformats').
+The behavior of CTRL-A and CTRL-X depends on the value of |'nrformats'|.
 For example, if you use:

         :set nrformats+=octal